18 Ultic Soils

 UY - YELLOW ULTIC SOILS

-Yellow Ultic Soils are clayey and lack densipans or thick E horizons.
+Yellow Ultic Soils are clayey and lack densipans or thick eluvial horizons.
 They are moderately well or imperfectly drained.
 Few are well drained.

 UYG

-1. 5% (by volume) or more rock fragments that consist mainly of ultramafic rocks, or
+1. 5% (by volume) or more coarse rock fragments that consist mainly of ultramafic rocks, OR

 Magnesic Yellow Ultic Soils